nataliamadridb/281-Assignments/Final Project/Results.md

 - The model includes firm fixed effects (gvkey), which control for all time-invariant firm characteristics.
 - Standard errors are clustered at the firm level (523 clusters), accounting for serial correlation in investment.
-- The adjusted R-squared is 0.014, which is typical for high-frequency panel regressions and reflects substantial firm-specific heterogeneity.

 ## 5. Conclusion